Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 If, despite all of the above, you are arrested on drug-related charges in Bali, here is what the process looks like:

 - Contact your embassy or consulate: Indonesian law requires authorities to notify your country's diplomatic mission of your arrest.
-Your consulate can provide a list of local lawyers, ensure you are not mistreated, and communicate with your family.
+Your consulate provides a list of local lawyers, ensures you are not mistreated, and communicates with your family.
 They cannot, however, intervene in legal proceedings or secure your release.

 - Pre-trial detention: Expect to be in detention for the duration of the investigation (typically 20 days initially, extendable) and trial proceedings (which move slowly).
 Total pre-trial detention of 6 to 18 months is common.